tomgee18/TomGeesQuizCraft-AI/docs/security.md

 - Regularly audit code for security vulnerabilities
 - Conduct periodic security testing
 - Stay informed about new security threats and best practices

+## Recent Security Improvements

+1. Fixed an unused parameter issue in the middleware.ts file to improve code quality
+2. Enhanced the chart component to use proper DOM manipulation instead of dangerouslySetInnerHTML
+3. Implemented secure cookie handling in the sidebar component with SameSite=Strict and Secure flags
+4. Added CSRF token validation for all state-changing operations
+5. Improved file upload validation with both MIME type and extension checks

 ## Contact